2022

 Priority Dispatch Corporation

-Concerns summary CPR advice for agonal breathing in a collapsed, intoxicated person on their side led to aspiration and cessation of breathing upon turning.
+Concerns summary (AI summary) CPR advice for agonal breathing in a collapsed, intoxicated person on their side led to aspiration and cessation of breathing upon turning.
 This highlights a need for clearer guidance on managing such scenarios.

 Tomi Solomon